GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 **Long Tasks** are JavaScript execution periods where users may find your UI unresponsive.
 Any piece of code that blocks the main thread for 50 ms or more can be characterized as a Long Task.
-Long Tasks are commonly a cause of poor FID scores and are a sign of potential JavaScript bloat (loading and executing more than a user may need right now).
+Long Tasks are a sign of potential JavaScript bloat (loading and executing more than a user may need right now).
 Splitting up long tasks can reduce input delay on your site.